-- Candidates will clinic their peers on a topic assigned from the list located within the sample teaching topics description you may have all or part of the exam group to clinic, depending on group size. - During your teaching session(s) you will be expected to demonstrate your movement
+- Candidates will clinic their peers on a topic assigned from the list located within the sample teaching topics description - you may have all or part of the exam group to clinic, depending on group size. - During your teaching session(s) you will be expected to demonstrate your movement analysis knowledge.
+While clinicing, you need to ensure the group is doing what you are asking and demonstrating.
+If you observe individuals not doing what is shown or

-- The teaching groups will work together throughout the whole day and the examiners will be responsible to manage the time and scheduling of the teaching sessions. - Questions based upon your teaching are asked immediately following your session, during chairlift rides or both.
+- described, it is expected for you to recognize this and coach for the change. - The teaching groups will work together throughout the whole day and the examiners will be responsible to manage the time and scheduling of the teaching sessions. - Questions based upon your teaching are asked immediately following your session, during chairlift rides or both.
 Examiners may also set up scenarios wherein you and your peers discuss a teaching, technical or professional knowledge situation and deliver a response.
 For further specifics, please review the national standards for areas that may be covered.